-Have your hopes for in-person meetings in 2021 faded?
+Despite significant progress with COVID vaccinations in some parts of the world, many companies hopes for in-person meetings before late 2021 have faded.
 Many of our clients have already made the decision that live gatherings are not safe until at least late this year.

 But strategic planning still must be done.
 It is a significant challenge to plan virtually, due to another of 2020’s “gifts” to the business world: Zoom fatigue.